powersync-community/react-supabase-chat-e2ee/packages/e2ee-chat/README.md

 # PowerSync E2EE Chat

 An end-to-end encrypted chat demo that reuses the shared crypto modules in this monorepo.
-The app mirrors the Todo vault experience: users unlock a per-device vault key with a passphrase or passkey, derive an X25519 identity keypair, and then distribute room keys via ECDH so every conversation is encrypted with its own symmetric key.
+Users unlock a per-device vault key with a passphrase or passkey, derive an X25519 identity keypair, and then distribute room keys via ECDH so every conversation is encrypted with its own symmetric key.

 ## Overview